Bearer/bearer/docs/contributing/code.md

 ## Generating CLI Documentation

-Bearer's reference pages are built, in-part, by files created from the CLI source.
+Bearer CLI's reference pages are built, in-part, by files created from the CLI source.
 Whenever updating CLI commands or flags, it's best to rerun the generator below and include the created files in your PR.
 Upon a new doc build, the docs website will reflect these changes.

 From the root of the project run: